Deep Dive tips and tricks to get certified: Step-by-step tutorials, videos, practice exams.

 “Constitutional AI” is a training approach developed by Anthropic to help AI models self-evaluate and revise their own responses, based on a predefined set of ethical guidelines and principles (harmless, honest, etc.) rather than RLHF (Reinforcement Learning with Human Feedback). “intent classification” in Claude’s safety system

-REMEMBER: There are two ways to pay for Claude:
+REMEMBER: There are several ways to pay for Claude:

 PROTIP: Use merlin.ai’s bulk purchasing costs $5/mo ($60/year) (with code AZ5) to access several LLMs (Claude Sonnet 4.5, OpenAI GPT5, etc.) instead of paying for a Claude AI subscription at https://claude.com/pricing: